On the Todd Class of the Permutohedral variety: Introduction

 Let $P$ be a lattice polytope with normal fan $\Sigma$ and $X_\Sigma$ be the associated toric variety.
 The Todd class $\td(X_\Sigma)$ is an element in the Chow ring of $X_\Sigma$.
 As such it can be written as a $\Q$-linear combination of the toric invariant cycles $[V(\sigma)]$:

 Since the cycles $[V(\sigma)]$ satisfy algebraic relations, the values $r_\Sigma(\sigma)$ satisfying \eqref{eq:toddexpression} are not uniquely determined.
-An amazing connection with lattice polytopes is given by the fact that any function $r_\Sigma(\cdot)$ satisfying \eqref{eq:toddexpression} defines a function $\alpha$ satisfying \eqref{eq:exterior} for $P$ by setting $\alpha(F,P)=r_{\Sigma}(\ncone(F,P))$.
-A proof of this fact can be found in Danilov's 1978 survey \cite{danilov} where he further asked if there exist a function $r$ that depends only on the cone $\sigma$ and not on $\Sigma$, in other words, if there exist a \emph{local} function $r$ satisfying Equation \eqref{eq:toddexpression} for all fans $\Sigma$.
+An amazing connection with lattice polytopes is given by the fact that any function $r_\Sigma(\cdot)$ satisfying \eqref{eq:toddexpression} defines a function $\alpha$ satisfying \eqref{eq:exterior} for $P$ by setting A proof of this fact can be found in Danilov's 1978 survey \cite{danilov} where he further asked if there exist a function $r$ that depends only on the cone $\sigma$ and not on $\Sigma$, in other words, if there exist a \emph{local} function $r$ satisfying Equation \eqref{eq:toddexpression} for all fans $\Sigma$.
 Accordingly, we call such a function $r$ on pointed cones a \emph{Danilov function}.
-By setting $\alpha(F,P)=r(\ncone(F,P))$ any Danilov function gives a McMullen function.
+By setting any Danilov function gives a McMullen function.

-We want to briefly remark on two constructions of Danilov functions from the last fifteen years.
+We want to briefly remark on two constructions of Danilov functions from the last two decades.
 Pommersheim and Thomas \cite{toddclass} gave a construction of a Danilov function $r(\sigma)$ that depends on choosing a \emph{complement map} for subspaces.
-Originally they do this by choosing a complete flag of subspaces.
-One technical issue is that their construction of $r(\cdot)$ is not defined for \emph{all} cones $\sigma$, it requires $\sigma$ to be generic with respect to the chosen flag.
-A couple of years later Berline and Vergne \cite{bvoriginal} constructed a McMullen function with the property that it is computable in polynomial time fixing the dimension and it is a \emph{valuation} on cones.
+Originally they do this by choosing a complete flag of subspaces, which has a technical issue that their construction of $r(\cdot)$ is only defined for cones that are ``generic'' with respect to the chosen flag.
+Hence strictly speaking, their function $r$ is only an ``almost'' Danilov function.

+A couple of years later Berline and Vergne \cite{bvoriginal} constructed a McMullen function with the property that it is computable in polynomial time fixing the dimension and it is a valuation on cones.
 We call this construction the BV-function, and denote it by $\bv$.
-Later in \cite{bvtodd}, they showed that their construction is actually a Danilov function.
-Therefore, we abuse the notation, and consider $\bv$ is both a function on pairs $(F,P)$ and a function on cones with the connection that